lyc233333/llama-index-embeddings-mobileclip/README.md

 ## Features

 - Uses the original MobileClip implementation directly (not using openclip)
-- Downloads weights on demand rather than including them in the repository
 - Implements both text and image embedding functionality
 - Follows the same pattern as the existing CLIP embeddings implementation